Fermi 1: Final approval

 While this was all taking place, Price's Division of Civilian Application (DCA) was making its own review of the design.
 Their review letter touched on every point raised by the Safeguards Committee.
 For instance, in reply to the concern that there was not enough information available to allow operation at the proposed site, the DCA agreed, but then stated their opinion that such information would be forthcoming before the operational license would be considered.
 When considering the issue of meltdowns that might breach confinement, they once again agreed with the Safeguards Committee that there was not enough information available to draw a conclusion, but then stated simply that they felt that the suggested building would hold the "maximum credible accident in this reactor."

-The AEC met on 1 August to consider the application.
+The AEC met on August 1st to consider the application.
 Price presented the DCA's case, stating that they agreed with the Safeguards Committee on what the concerns were, but that there were "differences of opinion with respect to this project that relate to the degree of optimism of pessimism among various people as to the likelihood that these problems can be satisfactorily resolved."
 He then suggested issuing a construction permit based on those issues being resolved before the operational license would be granted.

 Strauss then called for discussion.
-Murray turned to McMullough, who was also present, and asked him if anything had occurred since 6 June that changed his opinion.
+Murray turned to McMullough, who was also present, and asked him if anything had occurred since June 6th to change his opinion.
 McMullough replied that nothing had changed.
 Murray then stated that he was opposed to issuing a construction license.
 Vance stated that they should go ahead with the construction license, but be sure to always use the term "conditional" when discussing it with the press, as he was concerned about the safety issues that were already known in public.
 He stated that "It may be some time before reasonable assurance can be obtained.
-If we were to daly the construction permit until then, it might delay a very important program.
+If we were to delay the construction permit until then, it might delay a very important program.
 If we didn't think that the chances were very good that all these problems would be resolved, we would not issue the permit.
 We do think they are good."

-In the end, three commissioners voted to issue the permit, with Murray voting no. The permit was issued on 4 August 1956.
+In the end, three commissioners voted to issue the permit, with Murray voting no. The permit was issued on August 4, 1956.